Understanding Multistationarity of Fully Open Reaction Networks: Chemical reaction network theory

 \subsection{Multistationarity}

-Consider a fully open network with two (stable) steady states.
-One can consider one of the steady states as the ``state on" and the other one as ``state off", and to switch the state one needs to inject or extract some amount from a species so that the trajectory exits the basin of attraction of one steady state and enters into the basin of attraction of the other.
-Therefore the capacity of having more than one steady state is crucial in designing biological or chemical circuits \cite{Thomas-Kaufman-2001,Gardner-Cantor-Collins-2000}.

-\begin{definition} A fully open network with $n$ species and $r$ reactions is called \emph{multistationary} if there exists a choice of reaction rate constants, $k^\star\in\R_{>0}^r$, for which the system of steady state equations after substituting $k=k^\star$ has more than one solution in $\R_{\geq 0}^n$. \end{definition} Note that we restricted above to non-negative real steady states, as these are the ones with biological / chemical meaning.
-The definition of multistationarity for the general case of CRNs can be found in \cite[Definition 1.1]{Sadeghimanesh-Feliu-2019}.
-When the network is fully open the two definitions are equivalent.
+\begin{definition} A fully open network with $n$ species and $r$ reactions is called \emph{multistationary} if there exists a choice of reaction rate constants, $k^\star\in\R_{>0}^r$, for which the system of steady state equations after substituting $k=k^\star$ has more than one solution in $\R_{> 0}^n$. \end{definition}